 When starting a truck, don’t rev the engine.
 Let the engine warm up on its own.
 It takes about 10 minutes to reach adequate operating temperature.
 Warm-ups longer than 10 minutes, except in subzero temperatures, simply waste fuel.
 Run at the most fuel-efficient engine speeds.

-Class 8 trucks consume about .8 gallons of fuel for every hour they idle.
-And engine idling is one of the most negative effects on an engine’s life.
+Class 8 trucks consume about .8 gallons of fuel for every hour they idle, and engine idling is one of the most negative effects on an engine’s life.
 Long haul rigs can spend 2,000 hours each year off the highway idling their engines.
-At .8 gallons per hour, that represents 1,600 gallons of diesel fuel consumed by each truck each per year.
-Take that number times an average cost of diesel and you can see that the cost to fleets equates big dollars per truck.
-Auxiliary power units reduce pollution; protect the environment, and bring your truck into compliance with anti-idling laws.
+At .8 gallons per hour, that represents 1,600 gallons of diesel fuel consumed by each truck each year.
+Take that number and multiply it by the average cost of diesel, and you can see that the cost to fleets equates big dollars per truck.
+Auxiliary power units reduce pollution, protect the environment, and bring your truck into compliance with anti-idling laws.
 You can turn off your engine, be comfortable, and turn down your fuel costs.

-At highway speeds, aerodynamic drag accounts for approximately 65 percent of the fuel consumed by a tractor-trailer.
+At highway speeds, aerodynamic drag accounts for approximately 65% of the fuel consumed by a tractor-trailer.